na-devopspractice/CI-with-Jenkins-in-AWS-Demo/README.md

 # CI-with-Jenkins-in-GCP-Demo
-Test CI and CD with Interaction between Jenkins, Maven, Sonarqube, Nexus and Tomcat.
+Testing CI and CD with Interaction between Jenkins, Maven, Sonarqube, Nexus and Tomcat.